foundersandcoders/our-site-v1-DEFUNCT/_content/training.md

 + Test-driven
 + Team-based

-Our primary programming language of choice is JavaScript and our primary server-side platform is Node.js.
+Our primary programming language of choice is *JavaScript* and our primary server-side platform is *Node.js*.

 ## Pedagogy